benielT/ops-hls-pact25-artifact/README.md

     ├── .git
     └── .gitmodules</pre>

 NOTE: There's no universal setup for this benchmark as our benchmark is on heterogenious devices and systems.
-Follow through REDME.md in each sections.
+Follow through REDME.md in each section.

 * [codegen_apps](./codegen_apps): - Contains codegen app projects for Xilinx(AMD) FPGA Devices with our novel OPS HLS code-generation.
 * [handcoded_apps](./hancoded_apps): - Contains handcoded app projects for Xilinx(AMD) FPGA Devices.
-* [gpu_apps](./gpu_apps): - Contains codegen app projects for H100 GPU with batching (except for some application) with OPS.
+* [gpu_apps](./gpu_apps): - Contains codegen app projects for H100 GPU with batching (except for some applications) with OPS.
-* [scripts](./scripts): - Support scripts for environment setup and data opperations.
+* [scripts](./scripts): - Support scripts for environment setup and data operations.

 ### Step 1: Update Sub-Modules

 We have included relevent OPS branches as git submodules ([OPS](./OPS),[OPS_batched](./OPS_batched)) herewith this repository.
 Please run,

         git submodule update --recursive

-if any submodule not cloned, please use --init flag to above command.
+If any submodule is not cloned, please use the --init flag with the above command.

 ### Step 2: Add Environment Variable